Article by: Dr. med. Jiri Skarvan, Dr. med. Christiane Brinkmann

 HOSPITAL STAY

-Your arm will be immobilized in a sling or vest for the first six weeks after surgery.
-From the first day on, you will take up passive and/or supported movement exercises with our physiotherapists and carry them out independently.
+Your arm will be immobilized in a sling/vest or an abduction pillow for the first six weeks after surgery.
+From the first day on, you will take up passive and/or supported movement exercises with our physiothera-pists and carry them out independently.
 The hospital stay depends primarily on your pain and, based on experience, lasts between 2 and 3 nights.

 DISCHARGE

-After leaving, the physiotherapy will continue uninterrupted.
+After leaving the hospital, the physiotherapy will continue uninter-rupted.
 This is usually done on an outpatient basis.
-The stitches are removed by your family doctor after approximately 10 – 12 days.
-After the first check up in our consultation after 6 weeks, the shoulder vest can be omitted.
-Movement therapy is continuously increased.
-It is usually possible to drive a car after about 6 – 10 weeks.
+The stitches are removed by your family doctor after approximately 12 – 14 days.
+After the first follow up visit in our outpatient clinic after 6 weeks, the shoul-der vest/abduction pillow can be omitted.
+Movement therapy is con-tinuously increased.
+It is usually possible to drive a car after about 8 – 12 weeks, depending on the performed surgery.
 After about 3 – 4 months, you should be able to strain your arm with moderate strength in daily tasks.
-Physiotherapy to improve mobility and strength is usually continued 3 – 6 months after the procedure.
+Physiotherapy to improve mobility and strength is usual-ly continued 3 – 6 months after the procedure.